Deleting posts automatically in Mastodon after a certain time period

 Does this message mean someone has blocked me?

-No. They probably just have follow requests switched on, and if they don’t then there’s just a technical problem.
+The message means the account you’re trying to follow probably just have follow requests switched on, and if they don’t then there’s just a technical problem.

 ↩ Back to the front page